Black Diamond Creek 20 Review

 Comfort

-Our testers are pleasantly surprised by how comfortable this pack is on the rock and the trail.
+Our testers were pleasantly surprised by how comfortable this pack is on the rock and the trail.
 The burly fabric enhances the fairly thin foam padding, giving the pack a pleasant rigidity on approaches even when fully loaded.
 On the trail, it was one of the more comfortable packs in our review.

 Value